 Utility: Let $r_i(O{i',k}^h(t))$ be the immediate utility that service i can get if the proposal $O{i',k}^h(t)$ is applied to the t-th traffic light phase.
-The utility functions are formulated as follows.
+The utility functions of three services are formulated as follows.
+Please see Appendix A.3 for the definition of utility functions for three service.
+In brief, intelligent traffic light control service aims to minimize the waiting time of traffic, pedestrian service would like to reduce the pedestrian waiting time, and environment control service focuses on optimizing the environment quality, e.g., reducing the noise level and air pollutant emission.